 In November 2015, the FASB issued ASU 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
 ASU 2015-17 eliminates the current requirement for organizations to present deferred tax liabilities and assets as current and noncurrent in a classified balance sheet.
 Instead, organizations will be required to classify all deferred tax assets and liabilities as noncurrent.
 The ASU is effective for fiscal years beginning after December 15, 2017.
 Early adoption is permitted.
-Bridgeway has elected to early adopt ASU 2015-17 for 2016.
-As a result, Bridgeway has reflected its deferred tax assets as noncurrent in the accompanying balance sheet as of September 30, 2016.
+Bridgeway elected to early adopt ASU 2015-17 beginning with the year ended September 30, 2016.
+As a result, Bridgeway reflected its deferred income tax asset as noncurrent in the accompanying balance sheet as of September 30, 2017 and 2016.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 ASU 2016-02 requires that a lease liability and related right-of-use-asset representing the lessee's right to use or control the asset be recorded on the balance sheet upon the commencement of all leases except for short-term leases.
 Leases will be classified as either finance leases or operating leases, which are substantially similar to the classification criteria for distinguishing between capital leases and operating in existing lease accounting guidance.
-As a result, the effect of leases in the consolidated statement of operations and the consolidated statement of cash flows will be substantially unchanged from the existing lease accounting guidance.
+As a result, the effect of leases in the statement of comprehensive (loss) income and the statement of cash flows will be substantially unchanged from the existing lease accounting guidance.
 The ASU is effective for fiscal years beginning after December 15, 2019.
 Early adoption is permitted.
-Bridgeway is currently evaluating the effect that the adoption of this standard will have on the financial statements.
+Bridgeway does not expect that the adoption of this standard will have a material impact on the financial statements.

-Subsequent events - Bridgeway has evaluated events through January 27, 2017, which is the date the financial statements were available to be issued.
+Subsequent events - Bridgeway has evaluated events through January 26, 2018, which is the date the financial statements were available to be issued.
 Management is not aware of any events that have occurred subsequent to the date of the balance sheet that would require adjustment to, or disclosure in, the financial statements.